kubernetes/website/content/en/docs/contribute/suggesting-improvements.md

 {{% capture overview %}}

-If you notice an issue with Kubernetes documentation, or have an idea for new content, then file an issue.
+If you notice an issue with Kubernetes documentation, or have an idea for new content, then open an issue.
 All you need is a [GitHub account](https://github.com/join) and a web browser.

-All new work on Kubernetes documentation begins with an issue in GitHub.
+In most cases, new work on Kubernetes documentation begins with an issue in GitHub.
 Kubernetes contributors then review, categorize and tag issues as needed.
-You or another member of the Kubernetes community begin work on the issue an open a pull request with changes to resolve the issue.
+Next, you or another member of the Kubernetes community open a pull request with changes to resolve the issue.

 {{% /capture %}}

 {{% capture body %}}

-## Suggesting improvements to existing content
+## Opening an issue

+If you want to suggest improvements to existing content, or notice an error, then open an issue.

 1. Go to the bottom of the page and click the **Create an Issue** button.
 This redirects you to a GitHub issue page pre-populated with some headers.
-2. Using Markdown, fill in as many details as you can.
-At a minimum, describe what the issue or suggestion for improvement is.
+2. Describe what the issue or suggestion for improvement is.
+Provide as many details as you can.
 3. Click **Submit new issue**.

 After submitting, check in on your issue occasionally or turn on GitHub notifications.